jonifreeman/ajatusasana.fi/en/me.markdown

 ---
 Ajatus & Asana was born in April 2013.

+I am here for You.

 My name is Stephanie Freeman.
-I am a yoga and body awareness teacher, Doctor of Philosophy (Behavioural swciences) and M.A.
-(Educational sciences).
-One foot in science, the other one in wellbeing, the aim being to build a strong bridge between the two.
-My 42 year life trajectory could be summarized through the following three partly overlapping phases: body first, head first, and body/mind in unison.

-I lived the first third of my life through and for my body, teaching hip-hop-influenced aerobics and dance classes.
-Although I expressed myself through my body, and wanted to make others feel good through movement and music, I was not really listening to what my wise body was trying to tell me.
+I am a yoga and body awareness teacher, Doctor of Philosophy (Behavioural Sciences) and M.A.
+(Educational sciences).I feel as though I am a bridge and translator between the world of science and that of yoga.
+I love  all things spiritual, yoga, meditation, animals, books, drums and my new hobby climbing (bouldering).
+My passion is learning.
+I have been a teacher of physical exercise in some form or another since 1989, and have always experienced things highly somatically.
+As I travel this life, I try to keep my eyes and hearth open, and see upcoming obstacles and contradictions as developmental challenges.
+After all, there is always the possibility of a new and refreshing start.
+Indeed. the body/mind is a miraculous minicosmos!
+When properly tuned, it can solve many a problem.

+Believe me, I know what I'm talking about.
+I have encountered many losses within my 42-year trajectory, and treed to literally run away from life.
+Occasionally I have mistaken my head for my mind, hiding  behind concpets and academic jargon.
+Scientific work and ambition, accompanied with (partly structural) competition, made my body and mind collapse a few times.
 I made errors, overtaxed it’s capacity.

-I started searching for answers in the academia.
-I was hungry for theoretical knowledge, and wanted to understand the workings of the human mind and contemporary society, to the extent that I defended my PhD thesis on volunteer Internet community construction and participants' motivation paths in 2011.
-I spent altogether 13 years in the world of ideas and “in the head”, even though the theoretical disciplines that I relate to–socio-cultural theory and cultural psychology–consider the relation between mind, body and society inseparable.
-Scientific work and ambition, accompanied with competition, made my body and mind collapse a few times.
-I had created myself a “stress body”.

-The third phase of my life-to-date started a few years ago after my long lasting yoga hobby turned into a lifestyle and professional calling.
+However, yoga and other somatic approaches helpedme tune dowm my “stress body”.
 I realized that what my body needed relaxing and winding down so that I could “hear” better.
-Through my daily yoga practice  and yoga teacher training, I came to realize that being creative and productive does not require existential anguish or anxiety.
+Through my daily yoga practice  and two-year yoga teacher training, I came to realize that being creative and productive does not require existential anguish or anxiety.
 I can be creative without stress if I stay true to my bodily sensations and emotions, that are telling me important things about my environment.

+Gradually over a period of 14 years, my long lasting yoga hobby, turned into a lifestyle and professional calling.
+As a teacher, my most powerful teacher is the interaction with students, or what I  prefer to call "fellow yoga travellers".
-Understanding this meant the critical examination and use of theoretical concepts, and embodied experiential knowledge–finding my own rhythm of life.
-My holistic science-and yoga-based educationaly service combines scientific knowledge of being a person-in-society with sensitive embodied intuitive knowledge and ideology-free yoga.
-Finally, the Body and Mind can become One.
+My holistic science-and yoga-based educationaly service combines scientific (psychological, sociological and fysiological-anatomical) knowledge of being a person-in-society  with sensitive embodied intuitive knowledge and ideology-free yoga.

 [CV](cv.html)